Joe Utay

+Joseph Utay (May 2, 1887 – November 24, 1977) was an American college football player and coach, and an athletics administrator.

+Utay played collegiately for Texas A&M. He subsequently coached Holy Trinity College, and led the 1909 Holy Trinity team to a 7–1–1 season and the championship of the North Texas Interscholastic Association.
+The teams he coached posted an aggregate 15–7–1 record.

+In 1914, Utay helped found the Southwest Conference.
+During the 1920s and early 1930s, he organized and promoted the Dixie Classic.

-Joseph Utay (May 2, 1887 – November 24, 1977) was an American college football player and coach and athletics administrator.
-In 1914, he helped found the Southwest Conference.
-He was elected to the College Football Hall of Fame in 1974.
-On November 4, 2012, Utay was also inducted into the University of Dallas Athletics Hall of Fame.
-In 1909, Utay led Holy Trinity College to a 7–1–1 season and the championship of the North Texas Interscholastic Association.
-In his tutelage coaching football at Holy Trinity College, his teams compiled a 15–7–1 record.
+Utay was elected to the College Football Hall of Fame in 1974.
+On November 4, 2012, Utay was inducted into the University of Dallas Athletics Hall of Fame.